£0.00

 The 1970s brought both transformation and legendary status to Tommy Ducks.

-As surrounding buildings faced demolition, the pub emerged as a beacon of vibrancy amidst a dreary landscape.
+As surrounding buildings faced demolition, the pub emerged was a bright spot amidst a dreary landscape.

 The 1990s marked the beginning of the end for Tommy Ducks.
 Despite efforts to preserve the pub, fate had a different plan.

-‪Demolished the night its preservation order ran out, Tommy Ducks was gone by February 13, 1993 and in its place now stands a Premier Inn hotel.
+‪Demolished the night its preservation order ran out, Tommy Ducks was gone by the 13th of February, 1993 and in its place now stands a Premier Inn hotel.

 The aftermath left a void in the city’s heart, symbolising the delicate balance between progress and heritage.

-Although Tommy Ducks has vanished physically, its spirit endures in the cherished memories of those who frequented its hallowed walls.
+Although Tommy Ducks has vanished physically, its spirit endures in the cherished memories of those who frequented it.

 The tales of its quirky past continue to captivate new generations, and the void it left behind serves as a reminder of the transient nature of historical landmarks in an ever-changing world.

-As the city evolves, the story of Tommy Ducks serves as a poignant reminder of the importance of preserving and cherishing our heritage, lest we lose the essence of what once made us truly unique.
+As the city evolves and grows, the story of Tommy Ducks serves as a poignant reminder of the importance of preserving and cherishing our heritage, lest we lose the essence of what once made us truly unique.

 What are your memories of the Tommy Ducks pub?